Speak with Our Florida Personal Injury Lawyers to Get the Compensation You Deserve

 Most personal injury cases are based on claims of negligence, which is a legal theory that holds people and entities responsible for failing to live up to a “duty of care.”
 The infographic below and the following information reveal the basics of negligence that your Florida injury attorney will try to prove.

 Florida is a “comparative negligence” state.
-That means that a person who is partly to blame for his or her own injuries can still obtain some damages based on proportionate fault.
-A person who runs through a cluttered or wet grocery store aisle, for example, may be considered 35 percent responsible for a subsequent slip and fall.
+That means that a person who is partly to blame for his or her own injuries can still obtain some damages.
+A person who runs through a cluttered or wet grocery store aisle, for example, may be considered 35 percent responsible for a slip and fall.
 Still, that person may obtain up to 65 percent of the available money damages with the help of a Florida personal injury lawyer.

 Proving Causation for Your Accident